AdiY10/Deploy-ResNet50-Model-using-Triton/README.md

 4. Internet access.

 ## Steps to Deploy ResNet50 Model using Triton
-1. Download Triton Client and Server Containers
+1. Download Triton Containers
 2. Download ResNet50 Model Weights
 3. Configure and Run Triton Server

-### Step 1: Download Triton Client and Server Containers
+### Step 1: Download Triton Containers
-- Go to the [NGC registry]((https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver)) and download the Triton client and server containers compatible with your GPU.
+- Go to the [NGC registry]((https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver)) and download the Triton containers compatible with your GPU.
 - Follow the documentation provided by Triton to install and configure the containers.

 ### Step 2: Download ResNet50 Model Weights